Building the content layer of a design system

 I didn't just flag component issues, I designed the fixes.
 Working with our engineering lead, I prioritized which changes had the highest consistency impact and sequenced them into sprints alongside feature work.
 I specced min/max widths, design tokens, states, and breakpoints, and designed net-new components including the Canvas Control, Inline Message, and Context Footer from the ground up.

 At the end of my time at OutSystems I was working with an engineer to design and build an AI-driven tool trained on our design system docs, making guidance conversational and acting as an automated design review that linted Figma flows against token values, behavior, content, and motion guidelines.
+This project was in early stages, but it’s one that’d I’d pick up in any role.

-• 400% increase in usage over four years turning content guidance from a resource teams hadn't heard of to one many considered essential to daily design decisions
+• 400% increase in usage over four years turning content guidance from a resource teams hadn't heard of to one many considered essential to daily design decisions.

 • ~$712k estimated annual savings in designer time based on survey data across 19 designers at $75k average Portugal salary.
 Approaches $1M at $100k average salary.

 • ~68 of 75 designers (90%) used the content layer at peak adoption.
-An additional 10-25 engineers, PMs, and technical writers used it as a secondary reference
+An additional 10-25 engineers, PMs, and technical writers used it as a secondary reference.

 • 40+ components documented with content guidelines.